ytechie/msdevshow/src/render/slack/index.html.md

 ### Enforcement

  - Understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
- - If you are the subject of, or witness to any violations of this Code of Conduct, please contact Carl or Jason in Slack, on twitter or email [feedback@msdevshow.com](mailto:feedback@msdevshow.com).
+ - If you are the subject of, or witness to any violations of this Code of Conduct, please contact Carl or Jason in Slack, on Twitter, or email [feedback@msdevshow.com](mailto:feedback@msdevshow.com).
  - If violations occur, we will take any action they deem appropriate for the infraction, up to and including expulsion.